AzureDataBox/azure-docs-rest-apis-public/docs-ref-overwrite/keyvault/vault-ops-secrets.md

 For more information, see [About keys, secrets, and certificates](~/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md) and [Authentication, requests, and responses](~/docs-ref-conceptual/keyvault/authentication--requests-and-responses.md).

 ---
-uid: KeyVaultClient/2016-10-01/UpdateSecret
+uid: keyvault.updatesecret.updatesecret
 authorization: Requires the secrets/set permission.
-parameters:
+uriParameters:
     - name: api-version
       description: Use the latest service version, 2016-10-01.
-description: *content
+summary: *content
 ---

 The UPDATE operation changes specified attributes of an existing stored secret.
 Attributes that are not specified in the request are left unchanged.
 The value of a secret itself cannot be changed.